Talendar/neuroevolutionary_investor/README.md

 # Neuroevolutionary Investor
 Neuroevolution-based system that simulates investments in the stock market based on the BOVESPA index.
-Final project of the course _SSC0713 - Evolutionary systems applyied to robotics_.
+Final project of the course _SSC0713 - Evolutionary systems applied to robotics_.
 Link to a video in Portuguese summarizing the project: https://youtu.be/SU2fhCUOZ4M.

 ## Installation